Jukebox History 1952-1998

 again with the Paul M. Fuller nostalgic design, marketing the Wurlitzer

-and the new model became an immediate success.
-The OMT-model was
+manager Hans Domberg, and the new model became an immediate success.
+The OMT-model

-introduced with a new compact-disc mechanism in 1989.
-At this moment, late in
+was introduced with a new compact-disc mechanism in 1989.
+In the late nineties

-Rock-Ola, however, tried in 1987 as mentioned previously with a new version of
+in Germany.
+Rock-Ola, however, tried in 1987 as mentioned previously with a new

 Nostalgia 1000.
 Although the 160-selection model was introduced late